adrianjanocko/tutoring/README.md

 ### html-css

 1. **01-portfolio**
    - A simple portfolio website template, designed to introduce HTML and CSS basics.
-Students learn about layout structures, styling, responsive design, and basic animations.
+Students learn about layout structures, styling, and responsive design.

 ### react